jazzband/django-floppyforms/docs/widgets-reference.rst

     An text input that renders as ``<input pattern="[-\w]+" ...>`` for client-side validation of the slug.

+.. class:: IPAddressInput

+    .. attribute:: IPAddressInput.template_name

+        ``'floppyforms/input.html'``

+    .. attribute:: IPAddressInput.input_type

+        ``text``

+    An text input that renders as ``<input pattern="..." ...>`` for client-side validation.
+The pattern checks that the entered value is a valid IPv4 address.

 .. class:: FileInput

     .. attribute:: FileInput.template_name